sasanin/kubernetes-with-tanzu-cheatsheet/Day 1 - Design buildup/TAP install/gke/README.md

 Before installing TAP on GKE make sure that you have the following:
 * Tanzu and Kubectl CLIs installed.
 If not, go to **XX**.
+* Docker installed on your Mac.
+If not, go to https://docs.docker.com/engine/install/binaries/#:~:text=Install%20client%20binaries%20on%20macOS%F0%9F%94%97
 * A Tanzu Network account with noted username and password.
   - If not, please go to https://network.tanzu.vmware.com and create one.
 Save the username and password as we will **XX**
 * Access to https://registry.tanzu.vmware.com using the same credentials as above.